-4. Features: Features allows you to package groups of related configuration, such as a content type, associated views, contexts, permissions and other configuration into reusable modules.
+Features: Features allows you to package groups of related configuration, such as a content type, associated views, contexts, permissions and other configuration into reusable modules.
 This is particularly useful when you find yourself doing the same thing (e.g. press releases) on multiple web sites.
-It also allows you to store configuration changes in version control.
+This Drupal module also allows you to store configuration changes in version control.